-During the reporting period, EDC received one (1) new complaint under the Act.
-The Office of the Information Commissioner ("OIC") conducted an investigation into this complaint and the complaint was settled.
+EDC received one (1) complaint under the Act in the previous reporting period.
+The OIC conducted an investigation into this complaint and the complaint was settled.

-EDC received four (4) complaints under the Act in the previous reporting period.
-The OIC is currently conducting investigations into these complaints.
+During the 2016-2017 reporting period, EDC received four (4) complaints under the Act.
+The OIC is currently investigating these complaints.